Danske Bank A/S : Europol highlights Russian money as biggest laundering threat | MarketScreener

 A recent report by the Financial Action Task Force, a global standard-setter in fighting money laundering, said a "large amount of illicit proceeds flows out of China annually".

-China's central bank has also been taking action in recent years, bolstering supervision to combat money laundering as it opens up its financial sector.
+China's central bank, which has also been taking action in recent years, bolstering supervision to combat money laundering as it opens up its financial sector, did not immediately respond to a request for comment.

 The recent scandals have helped prompt Europol, which coordinates cross-border investigations and was involved in a 2016 operation that broke up an international drugs and money laundering cartel, to invest more in fighting financial crime.